 There's truly no wrong way to brew coffee, but depending on your preferences, there may be a "best" way.
 Here is my list of home-brewing essentials to cover my favorite brewing methods.

 If you want to feel like a coffee pro, you need to get yourself a gooseneck electric kettle.
 The long neck is ideal for pouring, especially if you're going to be making pour-over coffee.
-Electric is also ideal, as you can have this kettle posted up right next to your coffee bar without the need to fire up the stovetop.
+Electric is also ideal, as you can have this kettle posted up right next to your coffee bar without the need to fire up the stovetop for your hot water.

 There are tons of different pour-over options out there, but nothing beats a Chemex.
 It may feel silly to spend up on a simple glass carafe, but the quality of a Chemex is unmatched.
 Trust me: I've had cheap pour-overs that were much thinner and ended up cracking & breaking on me.
 You won't have that issue with the Chemex, and the classic look of it makes it an amazing gift.